keti-vrar/ptam_fpga/README.md

 [Updated on Jul/21st]
 Code changes applied to use small image given by FPGA.
 The image is stored into aLevel[4].im.
-Hence SW' halfSampling is not required in SmallBlurryImage creation
+Hence SW' halfSampling is not required in SmallBlurryImage creation.